 Survival rates with CPR alone are about 5% but with the use of a defibrillator can be 50%.

 The following video shows the the use of a defibrillator.

+The unlock code is provided by ambulance control.
 Inside the cabinet is the Defibrillator which is easy to collect simply by lifting the strap off the hook.
-The packet attached should also be taken as it contains various useful items including scissors to assist with the removal of clothing.
+The packet attached must also be taken as it contains various useful items including scissors to assist with the removal of clothing.